 - What are some other types of ear emergencies?

 - Find a local Ear, Nose, & Throat Doctor in your town

 Foreign objects in the ear are common reasons for emergency room visits, especially in children.
-The majority of these foreign objects are harmless.
+The majority of these things are harmless.
 Some are extremely uncomfortable (insects or sharp objects) and some can rapidly produce an infection (food or organic matter) requiring emergency treatment.
-If a person is not certain of the potential for harm in regard to an object or insect in the ear, seek medical care immediately.
+If a you aren't sure of the potential for harm of the foreign body, seek medical care immediately.